Single Agent Robust Deep Reinforcement Learning for Bus Fleet Control: Conclusion

-In future work, we plan to extend this framework to incorporate non-stationary demand distributions, transfer learning across corridors, and integration with upstream scheduling modules.
-We also intend to explore hierarchical and latent-graph models to further disentangle causal influences in bus dynamics.
-Ultimately, we believe that robust, scalable, and interpretable RL-based bus control systems can serve as critical enablers of smart city mobility.
+In future work, we plan to extend this framework to incorporate non-stationary demand distributions, transfer learning across corridors, and integration with high-level scheduling modules.
+We also intend to explore hierarchical and latent-graph models to further disentangle causal mechanisms in bus dynamics.